 Tonight was Dal’s festival, her strongest night of the entire year.
-Already the sea was casting its waves upon the lowest stones of their tower.
-From up here they could see the whole isle — the fields waiting to drink deeply before planting, the other towers in the distance, the neighboring isles.
+Already the sea was casting its waves upon the base of the cliff.
+From up here they could see the whole isle — the fields waiting to drink deeply before planting, the other high places in the distance, the neighboring isles.
 Some of those would soon disappear, and D’ara hoped the fishermen had all returned this time.
 Last month’s tragedy was still fresh in her mind, but Dal will do what Dal will do.

 Elish hid behind one of the outer pillars, peering at her mother.
 She wasn’t supposed to be here, but she had to know what would happen tonight, what would happen to Rufi.

 “Got you!”
 Rufi called out as he reached for Elish.
 His intended tap was more of a push, sending both of them tumbling to the grass.
 “Tag”, he said while gulping in air, “you’re it — and fast!”
 After another gasp he added, “I’m sorry; that was harder than I meant.”

 Elish giggled.
 Rufi was struggling with a growth spurt, unusually clumsy and awkward.
 She dusted grass from her tunic.
 “It’s fine — nothing broken!”